-A signed No Common Core Assurance form must be submitted that covers all bid materials.
+A signed No Common Core and Common Core Standards Assurance (Form IM18) must be submitted that covers all bid materials.
 Publishers signing this form agree that there are no references to the "Common Core" or the "Common Core Standards" within the major tool materials submitted for review to be state adopted.